RelevanceAI/sagemaker-run-notebook/examples/EMR/README.md

 As a convenience, we provide the shell script [`build-container.sh`](build-container.sh) here.
 This script takes three options: the target image name, the sparkmagic kernel to use, and the default EMR cluster to connect to.

 The __image name__, specified with the `-i` option, is the name of the ECR repository in your account in which to store the created image.
-If not specified, the name "emr-notebook-runner" is used.
+If not specified, the name "emr-sagemaker-run-notebook" is used.

 The __sparkmagic kernel__, specified with the `-k` option, can be "pysparkkernel" for Python-based notebooks (the default), "sparkkernel" for Scala-based notebooks, or "sparkrkernel" for R-based notebooks.